lanceewing/agile-gdx/README.md

 As mentioned above, AGILE comes pre-packaged with over 100 fan-made AGI games and demos.
 For those games that do not have in-game credits, please refer to the following web page to see who the authors were:

 http://agiwiki.sierrahelp.com/index.php/Fan_AGI_Release_List_(Sortable)

+And finally, but certainly not least, a big thank you to our heroes who 40 years ago created King’s Quest.
+To Ken & Roberta Williams, Arthur Abraham, Charles Tingley, Greg Rowland, Ken MacNeill and Doug MacNeill: Thank you for bringing to life such an amazing and enduring concept, and a game and franchise that we will continue to remember for decades to come.